public-transport/hafas-client/docs/writing-a-profile.md

 ### unprotected endpoints

-You can just query these if you send a formally correct request.
+You can just query these, as long as you send a formally correct request.

 ### endpoints using the `checksum` query parameter

-`checksum` is a [message authentication code](https://en.wikipedia.org/wiki/Message_authentication_code): `hafas-client` will compute it by [hashing](https://en.wikipedia.org/wiki/Hash_function) the request body and a *salt* (which means secret). **This secret can be read from the config file inside the app bundle.** There is no guide for this yet, so please [open an issue](https://github.com/derhuerst/hafas-client/issues/new) instead.
+`checksum` is a [message authentication code](https://en.wikipedia.org/wiki/Message_authentication_code): `hafas-client` will compute it by [hashing](https://en.wikipedia.org/wiki/Hash_function) the request body and a secret *salt*. **This secret can be read from the config file inside the app bundle.** There is no guide for this yet, so please [open an issue](https://github.com/derhuerst/hafas-client/issues/new) instead.

 ### endpoints using the `mic` & `mac` query parameters

 `mic` is a [message integrity code](https://en.wikipedia.org/wiki/Message_authentication_code), the [hash](https://en.wikipedia.org/wiki/Hash_function) of the request body.

-`mac` is a [message authentication code](https://en.wikipedia.org/wiki/Message_authentication_code), the hash of `mic` and a *salt* (which means secret). **This secret can be read from the config file inside the app bundle.** There is no guide for this yet, so please [open an issue](https://github.com/derhuerst/hafas-client/issues/new) instead.
+`mac` is a [message authentication code](https://en.wikipedia.org/wiki/Message_authentication_code), the hash of `mic` and a secret *salt*. **This secret can be read from the config file inside the app bundle.** There is no guide for this yet, so please [open an issue](https://github.com/derhuerst/hafas-client/issues/new) instead.